Go With The Domain

 At this point, we've already seen complex software that's hell to maintain.
 It's often the key to the company's success, but no one wants to touch it.
 The last thing we want is for our application to end up like this.

-Some may think it’s the natural order of things, but we naively can’t accept that.
-So we spend evenings studying books on Domain-Driven Design, reading blogs on Clean Architecture, and watching talks on CQRS and Event-Driven Programming.
+Some may think it's the natural order of things.
+We naively can't accept that.
+So we spend evenings studying Domain-Driven Design, reading about Clean Architecture, and watching talks on CQRS and Event-Driven Programming.

-These patterns are supposedly used only in enterprise applications, so there is almost nothing on the web on using them in Go.
-We’re in the dark most of the time but also fueled with enthusiasm.
-We push through and apply the ideas, trying things out on the way.
+These patterns are supposedly used only in enterprise applications.
+There was almost nothing on the web about using them in Go.
+We're in the dark most of the time but fueled with enthusiasm.
+We push through and apply the ideas, trying things out along the way.

 We find out the patterns work, and they play well with Go.
 Go's explicit and straightforward way of doing things is a perfect fit for the domain-focused approach.
 Our team feels productive, collaboration goes smoothly, and it's fun to work with the project.

-We also see again and again that implementation details are often just… details.
+We see again and again that implementation details are often just... details.
 We realize how important it is to get the domain code right.
-Not only in the “clean code” sense but also in a “correctly modeled” way.
-We give up some coding time to talk with people and better understand what we’re going to build.
+Not only in the "clean code" sense, but also in a "correctly modeled" way.
+We give up some coding time to talk with people and better understand what we're building.
 It always pays back.

-Over the last few years, we kept working on the ideas, and we still keep improving them.
-Go with the Domain is our attempt to share what we’ve learned with you.
+Over the last few years, we've kept working on these ideas and improving them.
+Go with the Domain is how we share what we've learned with you.

 Examples are great for learning, so we decided to create a real, open-source, and deployable web application that would help us show the patterns.
 All chapters follow the same project, refactored over time.

-Most of the ideas in this book shine in applications with complex business scenarios.
-Some make sense in simpler cases, and some will look like terrible over-engineering if used in small projects.
-We share some hints on being pragmatic and choosing the best tool for the job.
+Most ideas in this book shine in applications with complex business scenarios.
+Some make sense in simpler cases.
+Others will look like terrible over-engineering if used in small projects.
+We share hints on being pragmatic and choosing the best tool for the job.

 We base Go with the Domain on articles from our blog.
 The book is a work in progress.
 We update it with each new post coming out.